tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 <details>
 <summary><b>Can I try it for free?</b></summary>
-Our developer plan is totally free to use for as long as you want.
-You will have full access to apps and extensions, however the hobby tier is limited to 0.25vCPU and 1Gi Memory.
+Our developer plan is free to use for as long as you want, with full access to apps and extensions.
+However, the hobby tier is limited to 0.25vCPU and 1Gi Memory.
 We also offer a 14-day free trial (up to $300 usage) on paid tiers for new accounts.
 </details>

 <details>